 |Simultaneous connectivity||Only 2 devices at a time||Up to 8 devices simultaneous|

-Bluetooth has a lot of advantages over NFC, but they can fill the gaps in the other’s capabilities.
+Bluetooth has a lot of advantages over NFC, but it can fill the gaps in the other’s capabilities.
 The two technologies can work together in various use cases.

 Applications For NFC + Bluetooth Technologies Together